Australian Catholic University

 After successfully completing the Diploma and the Capstone exam administered by the Office of Migration Agents Registration Authority (OMARA), graduates may seek registration to practice as Registered Migration Agents.
 There are additional requirements for registration.

-And it's never been mo.
-They are affordable with our Master's of Australian Migration Law and Practice 10% alumni rebate.
+It's never been more affordable with the Masters of Australian Migration Law and Practice 10% alumni rebate.

 Key facts